GLF

 id-74

-I was the president of the Gay Liberation Front at that time and we were having our third annual gay and lesbian dance.
+In 1973, I was the president of the Gay Liberation Front and we were having our third annual gay and lesbian dance.
 I remember that I was working the front door of Haas Lounge at Norton Union (the Student Union on the Main Street Campus).
 During the night, two guys came to the dance and were very friendly to me.
 Throughout the night, they would come back to the front door to speak with me.
 The shorter and cuter one even rubbed the inside of legs with his knee as I was sitting on the edge of a table by the door.

 I was ecstatic.
 I finally met someone who was about my height, cute, "hunky" and seemed to be very interested in me.
 As the dance was coming to an end, he invited me back to his room in Goodyear Dorm (the red brick dorms down by Bailey) for some smoke.
 Remember this was the 1970's and most students were inhaling.
 But I had to stay to close things up, so I said that he and his friend should go ahead and that I would meet him in his room later.